 According to Qutb, secularism is a contagious disease that always results in decline.
 The only successful alternative is found in Muslim societies.
 For Qutb, Islam is universal.
 He argues, “Islam reckons itself to be a message for the whole world” (Qutb, 35).
 Qutb even gives Qur’anic evidence for the benefits of a global adoption of Islam, found in Surah 3:10 which states, “You are the best nation which has been brought forth for men; you enjoin the good and you forbid the evil” (Qutb, 35).
 Qutb thus argues that only Islam can promote the social justice needed for a society to be truly and lastingly just.
 Thus, there is no need to divorce religion from society; in fact, doing so would be counter to the promulgation of justice.
 In Milestones, Sayyid Qutb claims “when such a group of people is ready and also gains practical control of society, various laws will be legislated according to the practical needs of that society.
 This is what God has intended for [Islam]” (Qutb, 35).
 While he does make lofty claims about the altruism exemplified in Muslim societies, Qutb is not so naïve as to believe that Islam makes all men perfect, which he expresses by stating that “[Islam] indeed threatens [straying Muslims] with dire punishments for having exchanged the signs of Allah for trifling price” (Qutb, 32).
 Thus even when fallible Muslims stray from the will of Allah, Islam is fitted to right those wrongs with the admonition from Allah Himself.
 Qutb’s understanding of Islam and its role in society is one that is not only ubiquitous, but also all-encompassing, capable of providing answers to all issues that arise in a society, whether spiritual or secular.

 Islamic thinkers such as al-Banna and Qutb took the already prevalent resentment toward Western colonialism and created a religious argument against this imperialism.
 They justified the anti-Western views with Islam.
 Because of the integral role that Islam plays in lives of Muslims, having an Islamic justification for their hate proved to be a very powerfully solidifying force in the minds of the average Muslim citizens of Western-colonized states.
-By successfully making the linkage between the evils of colonialism and the antithesis of Allah’s will, Islamists such as al-Banna and Qutb established framework that was drawn on by later Islamists to drum up support for revolution against the West as well as the Western-imposed regimes of the region.
+By successfully making the linkage between the evils of colonialism and the antithesis of Allah’s will, Islamists such as al-Banna and Qutb established a framework that was drawn on by later Islamists to drum up support for revolution against the West as well as the Western-imposed regimes of the region.

 Along with the deterioration of the societal moral fabric, there was a growing undercurrent of frustration at the autocratic manner in which the Western-imposed leaders of Arab countries hindered citizen efforts to pursue self-actualization.
 Western imperialism was not only an imposition on the metaphysics of Muslim populations but on their inalienable rights.
 This is seen most evidently in that the colonizing forces went so far as to install rulers who were effectively extensions of the British and French empires.
 Roger Owen illuminatingly depicts the original intent by these European powers as to why they first took an interest in removing the Ottoman Empire,